AdobeDocs/adobe-io-runtime/src/pages/guides/using/creating_rest_apis.md

   "message":"Access from your IP address is not authorized" }
 ```
-> Make sure that the `my-require-validation-web-action` is configured to be a web action with `-a require-validation true`, otherwise the action can be accessed publicly without any restrictions on the non api url.
+> Make sure that the `my-require-gw-validation-web-action` is configured to be a web action with `-a require-gw-validation true`, otherwise the action can be accessed publicly without any restrictions on the non api url.